Reviews in Medical Virology

 Manuscripts must include:

-- References .
-References should be indicated in the text with Arabic numbers inside square brackets, e.g., , [1,2] or [1–3].
-The full references should be listed numerically in order of appearance, and presented following the text of the manuscript.
+- References.
+References should be indicated in the text with Arabic numbers in superscript (Please see sample of citations below).
+The full references should be listed numerically in order of appearance, and structure will be according to AMA (American Medical Association) reference style.

 The Journal uses the following conventions for references: